dsmyda/Janet/README.md

 # <img style="background:white; border-radius: 12px;" src="https://user-images.githubusercontent.com/12688453/229330427-fc12979a-443d-43c7-8e3f-2938cd5e3b78.png"  width="24" height="24"> openquery
-alpha, in development.

 OpenQuery is an open source library that automates the most mundane analytics questions.
 It works by synthesizing your database schema and using that to generate candidate queries.
 You can opt-in to automatically run those queries for a nice end-to-end experience.

 OpenQuery is designed with information security in mind, and ships with effective data masking techniques for both your schema and natural language queries.

-As part of this initial release, only OpenAI and Postgres are supported.
+Currently in alpha, still under active development.
+Supports OpenAI and Postgres.

 demo: TBD